DESpear262/CollabCanvas/README.md

 - Frontend (React + Vite + TypeScript)
   - Rendering and interactions via Konva/react-konva within a pan/zoom Stage
   - UI state via React Contexts: `CanvasTransformContext`, `ToolContext`
+  - Primary tool in the UI is labeled "Transform" (pan/rotate/resize).
+Internally the tool key remains `'pan'` for backwards compatibility.
+This intentional naming difference is documented here and in `ToolContext.tsx`.

 - Services layer (`src/services/`)
   - `firebase.ts`: initializes Auth, Firestore, and RTDB (with offline persistence for Firestore)